 You can help by:

-- Let your child have the opportunity to mix and play with children of their own age.
+- Letting your child have the opportunity to mix and play with children of their own age.
 This way they will get to hear the speech of other children and will gain confidence.

 - Listening to what the child is saying rather than how he is saying it.
 Remember that all children make pronunciation errors when learning to talk.

-- Repeat new or tricky words lots of times for the child so they can hear the sounds used.
+- Modelling new or tricky words lots of times for the child so they can hear the sounds used.

-- Acknowledge when you cannot understand & encourage the child to tell you again, maybe in a different way, or show you if possible.
+- Acknowledging when you cannot understand and encouraging the child to tell you again, maybe in a different way, or show you if possible.
 Never pretend you have understood.

 - Clapping out the syllables in words to allow the child to hear all parts of the word.
 E.g. te-le-phone.
 You could try clapping out your names, favourite foods or favourite TV or book characters.